Zakhar Prilepin: Biography

-In 1999, due to financial difficulties, Prilepin left OMON and got a job as a journalist at the Nizhny Novgorod newspaper Delo.
-He published under many pseudonyms, the most famous of which is Eugene Lavlinsky.
-In 2000, he became the editor of the newspaper.
+Due to financial difficulties, Prilepin left OMON in 1999 and started working as a journalist at the Nizhny Novgorod newspaper Delo, of which he became editor the following year.
+He published under several pseudonyms, the most famous of which is Yevgeny Lavlinsky.
 At the same time, Prilepin began to work on his first novel, The Pathologies.

 "The newspaper, however, was horribly yellow and sometimes even reactionary, although it was part of the holding of Sergei Kiriyenko.
 And I realized that I spent a life for nothing – and began to write a novel.
-At first, it was a novel about love, but eventually (I worked for three or four years), it turned into a novel about Chechnya as about the most powerful experience of my life – as the saying goes, what we are doing always turns out to be a Kalashnikov rifle."
+At first, it was a novel about love, but eventually (I worked for three or four years), it turned into a novel about Chechnya as about the most powerful experience of my life – as the saying goes, whatever one does, it always turns out to be a Kalashnikov rifle."

-Works by Prilepin were published in various newspapers, including Limonka, Literary Gazette, The Edge, General Line, as well as in the magazines North, Friendship of Peoples, Roman-gazeta, New World, Snob, Russian pioneer, and Russian life.
+Works by Prilepin were published in various newspapers, including Limonka, Literaturnaya Gazeta, Na Krai, and Generalnoy Linii, as well as in the magazines Sever, Druzhba Narodov, Roman-Gazeta, Novy Mir, Snob, Russkiy Pioneer, and Russkaya Zhizn.
 He was the chief editor of the People's Observer, the newspaper of Nizhny Novgorod's National Bolshevik Party branch.
 He participated in the seminar of young writers Moscow – Peredelkino (February 2004) and in the IV, V, and VI Forum of Young Writers in Moscow, Russia.
 He also wrote a biography of Soviet novelist Leonid Leonov.
 He is a member of the ideological think tank the Izborsky Club.

 Prilepin was a member of the banned Russian National Bolshevik Party and a supporter of the coalition The Other Russia, and took part in the organization of the Nizhny Novgorod Dissenters' March on 24 March 2007.
-In July 2012, he published a short essay titled "A Letter to Comrade Stalin," a Stalinist critique aimed against modern Russian "liberal society", which was widely regarded as antisemitic.

 The media has repeatedly mentioned Prilepin's friendship with Vladislav Surkov, whose cousin is married to Prilepin's sister, Yelena.